Puttururoopesh/fnp-sales-dashboard-excel/README.md

 ## 📬 Contact

-If you liked this project or have suggestions, feel free to connect with me on [LinkedIn](www.linkedin.com/in/puttururoopesh).
+If you liked this project or have suggestions, feel free to connect with me on [LinkedIn] (www.linkedin.com/in/puttururoopesh).